vipulgupta2048/firedocs/Utilities /JSON|XML|YAML converter/using-JSON-XML-YAML-converter.md

 # Convert Data Types using the Firecamp Smart Converter

-Modern API's return data most popularly in the form of JSON objects.
-JSON is a open-standard file format that apart from being human-readable is also used to transmit data objects.
+Modern API return data properly in the form of JSON objects.
+JSON is a open-standard file format that apart from being human-readable is also versitile at its job to transmit data objects.
 As the specifications evolve, more data types become availabe such as YAML and XML.
-To allow for flexiblity, Firecamp allows data types to be easily converted from one type to another.
+To allow for flexiblity, Firecamp allows data types to be easily converted from one type to another right inside the app.

+## How the Firecamp Smart Converter helps you

+- Real-time conversion between data types makes the workflow faster and convienient without any need of switching between applications.
+- Smart conversion automatically detect and checks for discrepancies in your data format before conversion.
+- Save conversions for reuse later or share it with your team members.

 ## How it works

-The smart converter automatically detects the data type that is being used on the left window and converts it accordingly to JSON, XML, and YAML format.
-In addition to detection of the data type, Firecamp validates the format of the data type and notifies if there are any discrepanices in the form of warnings and errors.
+The smart converter automatically detects the data type added by the user as input and converts it accordingly to JSON, XML, and YAML format instantly.

 > PLACEHOLDER FOR IMAGE of CONVERTING FROM JSON TO XML

-Outputs of the data type in different formats can be viewed by clicking the desired format from the toggle button in the top bar.
-Further options can be selected for specific format if available.
-Example: When converting XML into JSON, users have the option to choose the representation of JSON data type as `compact`, `non-compact`, `JSObject` and `Plain`.
+In addition to detection of the data type, Firecamp can copy and prettify the input for improving the user experience further.
+It also validates the format of the data type and notifies if there are any discrepanices in the form of warnings and errors beforehand.

+## Saving your conversions

+Saving your conversions is really important, if in the future you like to reuse or modify your requests for other applications.

+> PLACEHOLDER FOR IMAGE of saving a file

-To save your conversions, click the `Save` button in the top bar.
-Do note that you would need to create a project if not already created before to save it.
+To save your conversions when done, click the `Save` button in the top bar.
+In the dialog box that opens, add a file name (Required) and description (Optional) and select the project or specific module you would like to save the file in.
+When you are done, click `Save` and you are done!

-## How it help you
-- Real-time conversion makes workflow convienient and faster without switching application.
-- Smart conversion automatically detect and checks for discrepancies in your data format before conversion.
-- Save conversions to projects for sharing with team members.
+> Note: The file doesn't need to be in any specific format for it to be saved.